CDCgov/ReportVision/frontend/README.md

 ### Description of Key Directories and Files in the frontend:
 - **`public/`**: Holds public static files like images, logos, and `index.html`.
 These files are directly served by the development and production servers.
-- **`src/`**: Contains the core application code, including React components, pages, styles, and utilities.
+- **`src/`**: Contains the application code, including React components, pages, styles, and utilities.
   - **`components/`**: Houses UI components.
   - **`pages/`**: Organizes page-level components corresponding to application routes.
   - **`styles/`**: Includes global and component-specific styles.